kamilmielnik/webpack-wizard/README.md

 ### Install
 `npm install webpack-wizard --save-dev`

-### Configure it or... not
+### Configure or... not
 Webpack Wizard comes with defaults.
 You do not need a config.
 But you can create `webpack-wizard.config.js` in root directory of your project.
 This file will be transformed into webpack config on the fly.
-This file needs to export an `Object` with properties described in a "Config" section below.
+You can see the documentation for the config below.

-#### Project structure for the default config
+### Project structure for the default config
 ```
-- dist/ /* generated when running `webpack-wizard build` */
+- dist/ # generated when running `webpack-wizard build`
   - bundle.js
   - index.html
   - styles.css